yossideutsch1973/vidpipe/README.md

 A minimal web frontend is available under the `docs/` directory.
 Build the TypeScript source with `npm run build` and enable GitHub Pages from the repository settings (main branch, /docs folder) to host it for free.

+The page renders the curated list of computer vision and pipeline architecture texts, showing how TypeScript can drive simple dynamic content.